Last updated: 05/6/2019

 It’s essential that parents and adults watch for the signs of teen drug abuse.
 Ask direct questions and be prepared for the responses you may receive.
 If your teen admits to drug or alcohol abuse, know how you’re going to respond.

-If you or someone you love is addicted to drugs or alcohol, call 800-654-0987 today.
 We’re here to help you every step of the way and get you or your loved one into treatment and moving forward to a healthy and happy life.